geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:21:11](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1271)]
 Okay, cool.
 Yeah, but no, it sounds like this stuff could be improved.
-I mean, you see, like the minute you put something behind a toggle, even if it's default true, it's like...
+I mean, you see, like the minute you put something behind a toggle, even if it's default true, it's like..
 It's just an excuse to make it not performant.
-I don't know, we need to...
+I don't know, we need to..
 There's lots of places in TinyGrab where this is bad.
-Like we need to move away in general from...
+Like we need to move away in general from..
 Oh, just stick it behind an environment variable.
 Oh, it works some of the time.
 Oh, you just have to know.
 So.
 But cool.
 Good to see the performance stuff coming back.
 Yeah, and then optimizing for the thinking about the 8 GPU case.
-I wonder if we can have like a...
+I wonder if we can have like a..
 Do we have like a mock 8 GPU thing?
 Which will draw a viz for us?
 Like we have 8 null devices?

 ##### **Geohot** [[00:21:58](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1318)]
 Yeah.